Any GPS receiver locking up on a GPS satellite has to do a

 After the receiver "smells" a signal, it establishes two tracking loops

--- one is a phase-locked loop in the frequency domain and the other is a
+-- one is a phase-locked loop in the frequency domain and the other

 time-locked loop in the 1023 bit code space domain with the goal of